JT8D-17/X-Plane-LevelUp-737NG-Descent-Tables/README.md

 The LevelUp 737NG uses the Lua scripts and the plugin from Zibo's Boeing 737-800X project for its systems.
 While there are some provisions to account for the different 737 variants included in the LevelUp package (737-600, -700, -800, -900, -900ER), the VNAV descent distance calculation tables are exclusively for the 737-800.
 When used with another variant that is not an -800, these tables will lead to implausible autopilot behaviour on descent.

 Over the course of a conversation over the issue with Thomas W. (wahltho on X-Plane.org), he created variant-specific (737-600, -700, -800, 900, -900ER) descent distance tables, derived from a Flight Crew Operations Manual for the 737NG.
-He supplied this in form of a patch diff file for versionversion 4.05.35 of _B738.a_fms.lua_ (used by Zibo's 737-800 and LevelUp's 737NG Series).
-Because a static patch diff for a static version of a file is not futureproof and because Thomas has no interest in supplying the descent tables in any other form or distributing them himself, I've created this repository and tried to turn his patch into a form that is less reliant on a specific version of _B738.a_fms.lua_.
+He supplied this in form of a patch diff file for version 4.05.35 of _B738.a_fms.lua_.
+Because a patch diff for a static version of a file is not futureproof and because Thomas has no interest in supplying the descent tables in any other form or distributing them himself, I've tried to turn his patch into a form that is less reliant on a specific version of _B738.a_fms.lua_ and created this repository for distribution.

-The patch will likely stay relevant until Zibo incorporates these tables into the B738.a_fms.lua script by default.
+The patch will likely stay relevant until Zibo incorporates these tables into the _B738.a_fms.lua_ script by default.

 &nbsp;